RussOakham/Immortal-Fitness-Collective/README.md

 <details>
 <summary>Checkout:</summary>

-All inputs will prefill with customer information if user already logged in.
+All inputs will pre-fill with customer information if user already logged in.

 - _Customer Details_: Input for name, email, contact number.
 - _Delivery Address_: Input for delivery address.